 2. Square Footage and Layout/Floor Plan

-You may love that big yard and the fireplace, but be sure to pay attention to the square footage and the floor plan when making an offer for a house in Los Angeles.
+You may love that big yard and the fireplace, but be sure to pay attention to the square footage and the floor plan when making an offer for a house in Riverside.
 If these don’t meet your needs, you may come to regret your purchase pretty quickly.

 Contrary to what you see on TV, changing the floor plan – knocking out walls or adding rooms – is a big and expensive task.
 So make sure the size of the home, the number of rooms, and the layout really do suit you and your family.

 This is an aspect that many buyers overlook when making an offer for a house in Riverside.
 Natural light is important, especially if you spend a lot of time in your home, so don’t neglect to pay attention to this.

 Real estate pros recommend that you “schedule visits at the house during specific times of the day to see how much light it gets.
 If it’s not enough light, you might want to reconsider your choice, unless you’re willing to spend more cash on renovations and making changes to the current windows or lighting system.”

 This one is overlooked even more often.
 But when you visit a potential house, you need to pay attention to the temperature – especially if it’s an older house.
 If, for example, it’s summer when you’re making an offer for a house in Riverside, is the house too warm?
 Or in winter, is it cold in the house?